-On the eight day after the onset of the disease, the patient admitted to a Gastroenterology department General Hospital Novi Pazar due to nausea, emesis and severe pain in the epigastrium and periumbilical.
-The radiograph showed no signs of pneumoperitoneum and hydroaerial levels.
-Abdominal ultrasound (US) showed collapsed gallbladder with suspected intraluminal gas and pneumobilia in the biliary tree, no free fluid in the abdominal cavity.
-EGD was performed and cholecystoduodenal fistula was verified, with calculus in the duodenal lumen, with no signs of bleeading.
+Figure 5.
+Abdominal computed tomography - gallstone in the ileum in the biliary tree, no free fluid in the abdominal cavity.
+EGD was performed and cholecystoduodenal fistula was verified, with calculus in the duodenal lumen, with no signs of bleeding.
 Both EGDs were performed by the same gastroenterologist.
 The general condition of the patient was good, with no vomiting.
-At the first abdominal Computed tomography (CT) examination, after the calculus in the gallbladder known to the patient could not be visualized by abdominal US, the gallbladder was found to be contracted, fibrously altered and without a lumen, and something that resembling a calculus was seen in the D2 duodenum.
+At the first abdominal computed tomography (CT) examination, after the calculus in the gallbladder known to the patient could not be visualized by abdominal US, the gallbladder was found to be contracted, fibrously altered, and without a lumen, and something resembling a calculus was seen in the D2 duodenum.
 As an additional diagnosis, since CT is insufficient in the visualization of cholesterol calculus, a rapid magnetic resonance imaging (MRI) examination of the abdomen without contrast was performed in the sagittal, coronal and transverse planes in T1W and T2W sequences where a calculus about 50 mm in diameter was observed in the D2 duodenum (Figure 1).
 Since the general condition of the patient was good, we decided to observe the patient and follow the calculus migration.
-Next day, abdominal MRI examination was observed again according to the same protocols, when we found migration, of previously seen, calculus in the distal part of the ileum and congestion of the small intestine and signs of ileus (Figures 2-5) Surgery was scheduled and the patient was transferred to the surgery department of the General Hospital in Novi Pazar.
-After preoperative preparation, we opted for an open surgical approach.
-Under general anesthesia, the midline laparotomy incision was made.
-The gallbladder was identified without the possibility of safely identifying the contents of Calot's triangle.
-Calculus was identified in the lumen of the distal ileum, 60 cm from the ileocecal valve.
-An enterotomy was performed with calculus extraction.
-The patient was discharged on the 7th postoperative day without postoperative morbidity.
-Postoperatively patient was monitored for 9 months, there was no signs of complications.
+Next day, abdominal MRI examination was observed again according to the same protocols, when we found migration, of previously seen, calculus in the distal part of the ileum and